Gowerlabs/lumomat/README.md

          det_idx: 1
 ```

-The source node and source indices should not come as a suprise.
+The source node and source indices should not come as a surprise.
 The wavelength of this channel is:

 ```
 >> enum.groups.nodes(node_idx).srcs(src_idx).wl